-To verify that a card holder's account is in good standing without processing a payment or authorization, you can make a card verification call.
-Website Payments Pro supports these calls, also known as authorizations without purchase or $0 Auths.
+To verify that a card holder's account is in good standing, you can make a card verification call, also known as authorizations without purchase or $0 Auths.
 When you verify a card, the transaction amount is zero.
-The card issuer should decline invalid cards or those reported as lost or stolen.
+Card issuers should decline cards that are not valid or reported as lost or stolen.

 Note: The card networks discourage $1 authorizations for card verification calls.
 Instead, authorize amounts greater than zero for transactions that you intend to capture.

 If you offer your buyers a free-trial period or recurring subscription payments, you can immediately verify a buyer's card instead of waiting for their first billing date.

 If you need to charge the card holder only one time after you verify the card, you can make a reference transaction.